 The program's goal is to develop competent diagnosticians and clinicians.
-Students learn the scientific and clinical basis of endodontics; develop clinical skills; gain knowledge of and experience in the educational process in order to function confidently as dental educators; and develop skills in designing, conducting, reporting, and publishing the results of original research.
+Students learn the scientific and clinical basis of endodontics; develop clinical skills; gain knowledge of and experience in the educational process to function confidently as dental educators; and develop skills in designing, conducting, reporting, and publishing the results of original research.

 The certificate program satisfies training requirements for eligibility for certification by the American Board of Endodontics.
 Students who complete the program are encouraged to seek board certification.
 Various activities throughout the course of study prepare students for the board examination process.
+Once students enroll in the certificate program, they cannot involve themselves in private dental practice enterprises outside the college.
+Please adhere to this policy to avoid dismissal from the program.

 Graduate Study